abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 illness, and death.
 We don’t know when illness and death will occur.
 We only know that it will occur at some point in time.
-With this type of reflection we can develop a sense of urgency to encourage our minds to dwell in the present because the present is where we have the ability to change and create favorable conditions for the development of our minds.
+With this type of reflection we can develop a sense of urgency to encourage our minds to dwell in the present, because the present is where we have the ability to change and create favorable conditions for the development of our minds.
 It’s not thinking about the past, having regrets about the past, or making projections into the future; it’s about responding to what comes